Piyush6046/VJTI-Books/README.md

 # unibooks
 <pre>
 Introduction :
     A web-based platform for buying and selling second-hand books among college students.
 Built using MERN stack (MongoDB, Express, React, and Node.js), it offers a sleek interface with features like inbuilt chat powered by Socket.io and WhatsApp integration for real-time communication.
 Book listings include detailed information like subjects, publication details, price, and photos for informed decisions.
 Users can save posts for later review.
-Aiming to streamline the process of buying and selling textbooks on campus, providing an affordable resource for students.
+    Aiming to streamline the process of buying and selling textbooks on campus,providing an affordable resource for students.
 Front-end :
     ReactJS - Frontend framework
     Redux with useDispatch & useSelector hooks - For state management